geo200cn/geo200cn.github.io/syllabus.md

 You will choose one of two options to fulfill your final submission (for full details see Canvas):

-1. Select two readings from the set of empirical readings that complement the course topics.
+1. Select a reading from the set of empirical readings that complement the course topics.
 Provide a reading response for each selected reading.
 2. Establish a research question and develop a data and methods proposal to answer the research question.

 <div style="margin-bottom:25px;">